pantoniou/yamldt/README.md

 # yamldt

-+`yamldt` is a YAML to DT blob generator/compiler and validator, utilizing a YAML schema that is functionaly equivalent to DTS and supports all DTS features.
++`yamldt` is a YAML/DTS to DT blob generator/compiler and validator.
+The YAML schema is functionaly equivalent to DTS and supports all DTS features, while as a DTS compiler is bit-exact compatible with DTC.

-Validation is performed against another YAML schema that defines properties and constraints.
+Validation is performed against a YAML schema that defines properties and constraints.
 A checker uses the schema to generate small code fragments that are compiled to ebpf and executed for the specific validation of each DT node the rule selects in the output tree.

-`yamldl` parses a device tree description (source) file in YAML format and outputs a device tree blob (which can be bit-exact if the -C option is used).
+`yamldt` parses a device tree description (source) file in YAML/DTS format and outputs a device tree blob (which can be bit-exact to the one generated from the reference dtc compiler if the -C option is used).

 # dts2yaml